 After the dough has risen, take it out, dust it with a little flour and flatten it on the countertop.
 Cut the dough into equal portions and let the portions sit for 10 minutes, covered with a kitchen towel.
 Dust each portion with a little flour and roll out each portion using a rolling pin.

 Heat a cast iron pan on the stovetop untill hot.
 Then place the rolled out dough on the cast iron pan and heat untill bubbles start to form.
 Sprinkle a few nigella seeds on the surface of the naan and flip it over to cook the other side.
 Once cooked, brush the top of the naan with some ghee or melted butter and serve.

 You could also garnish it with some chopped coriander and Nigella seeds for that authentic restaurant experience.

-While naan dough uses yogurt and often milk, pita is made without added dairy.
+The main difference between naan and pita bread is that - while naan dough uses yogurt and often milk, pita is made without added dairy.
 Pita breads are hence less dense and have bigger air pockets than naan does.

 Instant Pot Naan Bread